WafeeRahman/ExploreToronto/README.md

 - **Express.js** handles the server-side routing, API logic, and user authentication.
 - **React** manages the client-side interface, communicating with the backend via RESTful APIs.
 - **MongoDB** serves as the central data store, with Mongoose providing a schema-based solution to model the application data.
-- **Mapbox GL** offers a rich, interactive map experience, tightly integrated into the frontend for seamless spot management.
+- **Mapbox GL** offers a rich, interactive map experience, tightly integrated into the frontend for seamless Post management.

-This tech stack ensures that Spot Map App is both scalable and maintainable, providing a robust platform for users to explore and share their favorite spots in the city.
+This tech stack ensures that Post Map App is both scalable and maintainable, providing a robust platform for users to explore and share their favorite Posts in the city.